Bissau Palace – Authentic palace hotel that’s convenient and pleasantly quirky and ramshackle.

 - Walking: Local streets are dirty and dusty, but not overly crowded or noisy.
 Nothing within walking distance of interest for tourists, however, except the Old City which is less than 10 minutes on foot.

-- Public Transport: The Jaipur Metro is of limited use to tourists – at least until the 2 new stations in the Old City are completed in about 2021.
-The nearest station to the guesthouse, Chandpole, is 550m away (7-minute walk).
+- Public Transport: The Jaipur Metro is of limited use to tourists – at least until more stations and routes are completed.
+The nearest station to the guesthouse, Chandpole, is 500m away.

 - Taxis & Auto-rickshaws: Taxis (unmetered) are poorly-marked and almost impossible to find without help from the hotel reception, and useless in the Old City anyway.
 Otherwise, Uber and Ola work effectively.
 However, just about anywhere, including the airport, is accessible by abundant auto-rickshaws.
 Some are electric and feature 2 small benches.